PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 > 💡 **PostHog Tip:** You can create your own user engagement metric in PostHog by creating an [Action](/docs/data/actions).
 Actions enable you to combine multiple individual events (e.g. editing a page, sending a message, etc.) and track them as one metric – our Discoveries metric above is an example of an Action.
 You can use Actions in numerous insight types, including trends, funnels, and retention insights.

-### When to use user engagement
+### Who should track user engagement?

+Everyone.
 It's basically impossible to measure product-market fit without tracking user engagement.
 The real challenge is tracking the right things – i.e. avoiding vanity metrics.
 See our guide to the [most useful B2B product metrics](/blog/b2b-saas-product-metrics) for help here.

 | **Pros**                                                                                                                 | **Cons**                                                                                                                 |
 |--------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|